 I am a potter and social artist inspired by people – our food, traditions, and place.
 My goal is to have my work serve a purpose beyond its utilitarian function by designing it for who and how it will be used.
 My aesthetic is inspired by the two and a half years I lived in Guatemala and evolves with the people I meet and places I go.
-I currently live in rural New Mexico making, writing, teaching, collaborating, and always learning.
+I currently live in Minnesota making, writing, teaching, collaborating, and always learning.

 Happening Now: Project Canary